radius-project/bicep-types-aws/artifacts/bicep/aws/aws.applicationautoscaling/default/types.md

 * **StepScalingPolicyConfiguration**: [StepScalingPolicyConfiguration](#stepscalingpolicyconfiguration): A step scaling policy.
 * **TargetTrackingScalingPolicyConfiguration**: [TargetTrackingScalingPolicyConfiguration](#targettrackingscalingpolicyconfiguration): A target tracking scaling policy.

-## StepScalingPolicyConfiguration
-### Properties
-* **AdjustmentType**: string: Specifies how the ScalingAdjustment value in a StepAdjustment is interpreted.
-* **Cooldown**: int: The amount of time, in seconds, to wait for a previous scaling activity to take effect.
-* **MetricAggregationType**: string: The aggregation type for the CloudWatch metrics.
-Valid values are Minimum, Maximum, and Average.
-If the aggregation type is null, the value is treated as Average
-* **MinAdjustmentMagnitude**: int: The minimum value to scale by when the adjustment type is PercentChangeInCapacity.
-* **StepAdjustments**: [StepAdjustment](#stepadjustment)[]: A set of adjustments that enable you to scale based on the size of the alarm breach.

-## StepAdjustment
-### Properties
-* **MetricIntervalLowerBound**: int: The lower bound for the difference between the alarm threshold and the CloudWatch metric.
-If the metric value is above the breach threshold, the lower bound is inclusive (the metric must be greater than or equal to the threshold plus the lower bound).
-Otherwise, it is exclusive (the metric must be greater than the threshold plus the lower bound).
-A null value indicates negative infinity.
-* **MetricIntervalUpperBound**: int: The upper bound for the difference between the alarm threshold and the CloudWatch metric.
-If the metric value is above the breach threshold, the upper bound is exclusive (the metric must be less than the threshold plus the upper bound).
-Otherwise, it is inclusive (the metric must be less than or equal to the threshold plus the upper bound).
-A null value indicates positive infinity.
-* **ScalingAdjustment**: int (Required): The amount by which to scale, based on the specified adjustment type.
-A positive value adds to the current capacity while a negative number removes from the current capacity.
-For exact capacity, you must specify a positive value.

-## TargetTrackingScalingPolicyConfiguration
-### Properties
-* **CustomizedMetricSpecification**: [CustomizedMetricSpecification](#customizedmetricspecification): A customized metric.
-You can specify either a predefined metric or a customized metric.
-* **DisableScaleIn**: bool: Indicates whether scale in by the target tracking scaling policy is disabled.
-If the value is true, scale in is disabled and the target tracking scaling policy won't remove capacity from the scalable target.
-Otherwise, scale in is enabled and the target tracking scaling policy can remove capacity from the scalable target.
-The default value is false.
-* **PredefinedMetricSpecification**: [PredefinedMetricSpecification](#predefinedmetricspecification): A predefined metric.
-You can specify either a predefined metric or a customized metric.
-* **ScaleInCooldown**: int: The amount of time, in seconds, after a scale-in activity completes before another scale-in activity can start.
-* **ScaleOutCooldown**: int: The amount of time, in seconds, to wait for a previous scale-out activity to take effect.
-* **TargetValue**: int (Required): The target value for the metric.
-Although this property accepts numbers of type Double, it won't accept values that are either too small or too large.
-Values must be in the range of -2^360 to 2^360.
-The value must be a valid number based on the choice of metric.
-For example, if the metric is CPU utilization, then the target value is a percent value that represents how much of the CPU can be used before scaling out.

 ## CustomizedMetricSpecification
 ### Properties
 * **Dimensions**: [MetricDimension](#metricdimension)[]: The dimensions of the metric.